gayathrirajendran/hello-world/README.md

 Hi Humans!

-I believe I have started on something uselful after a really long time.
+I believe I have started on something useful after a really long time.
 Hope that my career goes to places and good luck is what I wish myself !!!